Peace of Münster: Outcome

+The text was adopted in four copies, two in French and two in Dutch.
+The Utrecht delegate Nederhorst initially refused to put down his signature and seal, but after being forced to do so by his province, he put them on 30 April (although they no longer fit neatly on the document).
+On 15 May 1648, the peace was definitively signed and solemnly ratified with an oath by Dutch and Spanish envoys, while a huge crowd was spectating the proceedings from the sidelines.

-Despite achieving independence, there was considerable opposition to the Treaty within the States General since it allowed Spain to retain the Southern Provinces and permitted religious toleration for Catholics.
+Despite achieving independence, there was considerable opposition to the treaty within the States General since it allowed Spain to retain the Southern Provinces and permitted religious toleration for Catholics.
 Support from the powerful province of Holland meant it was narrowly approved but these differences resulted in political conflict.

 Contents

 During the peace talks, negotiators representing the Republic and Spain reached an agreement relatively quickly.
-The text of the Twelve Years' Truce was taken as the foundation, and this made it a lot easier to formulate the peace treaty, because many articles could be copied without too many changes.
+The text of the Twelve Years' Truce was taken as the foundation, and this made it much easier to formulate the peace treaty, because many articles could be copied without many changes.
 If one compares the texts of the Twelve Years' Truce of 1609 to the Peace of Münster of 1648, the articles that correspond in whole or in part are as follows::

 The States-General of the Dutch Republic were formally recognised by Spain as a sovereign entity.
-This important concession by Spain was therefore the first point; Spain stopped regarding the Republic's inhabitants as rebellious Spanish subjects (which it had done for 100 years).
+This important concession by Spain was therefore the first point.
+Spain stopped regarding the Republic's inhabitants as rebellious Spanish subjects (which it had done for nearly a century).
 Peace seemed near.
-France, with which the Republic had agreed to come to a joint treaty with Spain, threw a spanner in the works by constantly coming up with new demands.
+France, with which the Republic had agreed to come to a joint treaty with Spain, hindered progress by constantly coming up with new demands.
 The States then decided to conclude a separate peace with Spain without France.

-On 30 January 1648, the peace text was adopted in four copies, two in French and two in Dutch.
-The Utrecht delegate Nederhorst initially refused to put down his signature and seal, but after being forced to do so by his province, he put them on 30 April (although they no longer fit neatly on the document).
-Then the documents were sent to The Hague and Madrid for ratification.
-On 15 May 1648, the peace was definitively signed and solemnly ratified with an oath by Dutch and Spanish envoys, while a huge crowd was spectating the proceedings from the sidelines.
+Copies

 In the Netherlands, the National Archives in The Hague keeps two copies of the Peace of Münster, a Dutch-language one ("NL-HaNA 1.01.02 12588.55B"), and a Francophone version ("NL-HaNA 1.01.02 12588.55C").
 Both versions are provided by the Spanish side with French-language ratifications, both signed by King Philip IV – one in Spanish with Yo el Rey ("I the King"), the other in French with Philippe ("Philip") – and both bearing his seal in solid gold.
 They are on display in the archive's exhibition room.
 The Archivo General de Simancas in Spain preserves the other Dutch-language copy ("ES.47161.AGS//EST,LEG,2943,27") and the other French-language copy ("ES.47161.AGS//EST,LEG,2943,28").